LTL-Transfer: Skill Transfer for Temporal Task Specification: Additional Experimental Results

-The learning curves for training on formulas from the \textit{No Orders} training set are being generated at the time of submission, and are expected to share nearly identical trends as the learning curves from the other training sets given the completed data points.
-We will include the plots in the final version of the paper.
+The learning curves for training on LTL tasks from the \textit{No Orders} training set are expected to share nearly identical trends as the learning curves from the other training sets.

-Note that for training on each of the specification types, the learning curve trends are nearly identical to the learning curves on training with \textit{Mixed} specification types as depicted in Figure 3 in the main draft. \textit{Hard} specification types remain the most challenging specification ordering types to transfer to.
+Note that for training on each specification type, the learning curve trends are nearly identical to the learning curves of training on the~\textit{Mixed} specification types, as depicted in Figure 3 in the main paper. \textit{Hard} specification types remain the most challenging specification types to transfer to.

+\textbf{Transferability of Specification Types:} We evaluated whether policies learned on different specification types are more capable of transferring to all other specification types.
+Figure~\ref{fig:heatmap_relaxed} depicts the heatmap of success rates obtained by training on 50 specifications of the type indicated by the row and transferring to 100 specifications of the type indicated by the column while using the \textit{Relaxed} edge-matching condition.
+Similarly, Figure~\ref{fig:heatmap_constrained} depicts the success rates using the \textit{Constrained} edge-matching condition.
+No single specification type proved to be the best training set, thus providing evidence against the hypothesis that training with formulas conforming to certain formula templates leads to a greater success rate when transferring to all specification types.
+Further, training on all specification types leads to perfect transfer performance on \textit{Soft}, \textit{Strictly-Soft}, and \textit{No-Orders} test set, thus providing further evidence for \textbf{H3} in the main paper.

+\textbf{Failure Analysis}: As described in the main paper, we logged the reason for the failure of each unsuccessful transfer attempt.
+There are three possible causes: \begin{enumerate} \item \textit{Specification failure}: A constraint is violated during execution, and the reward machine progresses to an unrecoverable state.

+\item \textit{No feasible path}: After pruning the reward machine graph by removing infeasible edges, there are no paths connecting the start state to an accepting state with matching transition-centric options.

+\item \textit{Options exhausted}: During transferring, there are no further transition-centric options available to further progress the state of the reward machine. \end{enumerate}

+Figure~\ref{fig:failure_mode} depicts the relative frequency of the failure modes when LTL-Transfer is trained and tested on~\textit{mixed} task specifications.
+Note that with the~\textit{Relaxed} edge-matching condition not progressing the task after utilizing all available safe options is the primary reason for failure (Figure~\ref{fig:fail_relaxed}) whereas, with the~\textit{Constrained} edge-matching condition, the absence of feasible paths connecting the start and the accepting state is the primary reason for failure (Figure~\ref{fig:fail_constrained}).
+Neither has specification failures due to violating a safety constraint.